1740 40 mg (Omeprazole Delayed Release 40 mg)

 Pill imprint 1740 40 mg has been identified as Omeprazole delayed release 40 mg.

-Omeprazole is used in the treatment of gerd; helicobacter pylori infection; barrett's esophagus; erosive esophagitis; duodenal ulcer (and more), and belongs to the drug class proton pump inhibitors.
+Omeprazole is used in the treatment of gerd; barrett's esophagus; erosive esophagitis; helicobacter pylori infection; gastritis/duodenitis (and more), and belongs to the drug class proton pump inhibitors.
 Risk cannot be ruled out during pregnancy.
 Omeprazole 40 mg is not subject to the Controlled Substances Act.

 See also related documents.